Used 1997 Volkswagen Golf Review

-The Golf's 2.0-liter inline four engine is fitted with a redesigned cylinder head, resulting in smoother power delivery.
-Other changes include the addition of a cargo area light, a new high-mounted brake light and open-door warning reflectors for all doors.
-Memory Red is a new exterior paint choice.
-Later in the model year, Volkswagen releases special-interest K2, Trek and Jazz versions of the Golf.
-The K2 targets winter enthusiasts, and as such comes with the buyer's choice of skis or a snowboard; a roof rack to carry said gear; heated front seats, windshield washer nozzles and exterior mirrors; special cloth upholstery; silver-faced gauges; and an eight-speaker cassette stereo.
-The Golf Trek targets mountain bikers, and it comes with a 21-speed mountain bike and a bike rack for the roof; alloy wheels; sport seats; special cloth and carpeting; a leather-wrapped steering wheel; silver-faced gauges; and foglights.
-Finally, the Jazz is solely for those who fancy a Golf with a sound system, six-CD changer, velour upholstery and alloy wheels baked right in.
-Curiously, none of these special models are eligible for the basic GL model's optional antilock brakes.
+The special-interest models -- K2, Trek and Jazz -- come with all the GL's standard equipment, along with a number of extras.
+The K2 appeals to winter enthusiasts and offers the buyer the choice of skis or a snowboard; a roof rack to carry said gear; heated front seats, windshield washer nozzles and exterior mirrors; special cloth upholstery; silver-faced gauges, the eight-speaker cassette stereo and a flexible roof antenna.
+The Golf Trek, of course, targets mountain bikers, and it comes with a 21-speed mountain bike and a bike rack for the roof; alloy wheels; sport seats; special cloth and carpeting; a leather-wrapped steering wheel; silver-faced gauges; foglights and a flexible roof antenna.
+Finally, the Jazz is solely for those who dream of a Golf that comes standard with the sound system, six-CD changer, velour upholstery and alloy wheels.
+Oddly, these special models are eligible for all of the remaining Golf GL options, except antilock brakes.